 Batten Associate Professor of Psychology and Chair of the Psychology

 Dr. Taryn A. Myers earned her M.A. and Ph.D. in Clinical Psychology from Kent State University, where she served as a Teaching Fellow and Assistant Director of the Psychological Clinic.
 She received her B.A. in Psychology with an interdisciplinary minor in Women's and Gender Studies from Kenyon College.
 A native Midwesterner, Dr. Myers completed her clinical residency at the Medical College of Georgia and the Charlie Norwood Veteran's Affairs Medical Center prior to moving to Hampton Roads in 2010.
 She chose to come to Virginia Wesleyan College because of her passion for teaching and the liberal arts.
 Dr. Myers' research interests include risk and protective factors for body dissatisfaction and disordered eating.
 She enjoys integrating stories from her clinical work and findings from her research into her teaching to make the material come alive for students.
 She also engages in editorial activities for such journals as Body Image and Psychology of Women Quarterly.
 In addition, Dr. Myers enjoys sharing her research with students through independent projects and hopes to encourage them to present their work at conferences.
-Dr. Myers is currently serving as Coordinator of the Women's and Gender Studies Program.
+Dr. Myers is currently serving as Chair of the Department of Psychology.

 Heron, K. E., Mason, T. B.,* Sutton, T.,* & Myers, T. A. (2015).
 Evaluating the ecological validity of the Body Image Quality of Life Inventory using Ecological Momentary Assessment (EMA) methods.
 Body Image, 15, 105-108. doi: 10.1016/j.bodyim.2015.07.004